 SPI (Serial Peripheral Interface)

-High-Speed Interface To Connect Peripherals To Microcontrollers
+High-Speed Interface For Connecting Data-Hungry Peripherals To Microcontrollers

 Overview